Retired Czech army general Pavel wins presidential election

 Associated Press

-PRAGUE (AP) — Petr Pavel, a retired army general, defeated populist billionaire Andrej Babis in a runoff vote Saturday to become the new Czech president.
+PRAGUE (AP) — Petr Pavel, a retired army general, decisively defeated populist billionaire Andrej Babis in a runoff vote Saturday to become the Czech Republic’s new president.

+Pavel, 61, will succeed controversy-courting Milos Zeman in the largely ceremonial but prestigious post.
+His election is expected to cement the country’s Western orientation following Zeman’s decade in office.

 “We can have different views of a number of issues, but that doesn’t mean we’re enemies,” Pavel said in a message to voters who cast ballots for Babis after what was considered a nasty presidential campaign period.
 “We have to learn how to communicate with each other.”